slime-systems/slime-document--support/docs/guides.md

 }
 ~~~

-Congrats you are now successfully authenticated with the API.
+Congratulations, you are now authenticated with the API.

-## Understand the Authentication
+## Understand Authentication

-You have to understand what happened in the example in order to implement the authentication in your way with your language of choice.
+To implement authentication in your language of choice, it's essential to understand the example.
 There is not much to be learned, actually.

 ### High-level overview